tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 # ~Question 1
 Concerning the level of care, which one is incorrect?
-[RIGHT] Higher threshold for ICU transfer
+[RIGHT] Higher the threshold for ICU transfer
 [WRONG] Pattens with confirmed COVID-19 with rapidly increasing O2 requirements, non-rebreather, or NIV should be transferred to intermediate/ICU level of care

-* Lower threshold for ICU transfer
+* Lower the threshold for ICU transfer

 # ~Question 2
 In which one of those areas can one wear surgical mask only (no N95 required) ?
-[RIGHT]in patient room
+[RIGHT]In patient room
-[WRONG]Aerosol.generating procedures
+[WRONG]Aerosol generating procedures
 [WRONG]In room with PUI/COVID+ patients on HFNC/BIPAP

 * In patient room: surgical face mask, face shield, isolation gown, gloves